neruthes/syscgijs/README.md

 This is an early WIP demo.

 This program is a CGI middleware.
 This program will start a webserver.
-When a request comes, the webserver will execute a program (with the search query as environment variables and the request body as `stdin`) and pass the `stdout` as the response.
+When a request comes, the webserver will execute a program (with the URL as an environment variable) and pass the `stdout` as the response.